jmfImmuneering/covid19_dashboard/README.md

 # covid19_dashboard
 wrangling visuals for covid19 data display

 So far this just pulls the data from the Johns Hopkins initiative and does some basic graphing and comparisons.
 As a result, this data cannot be used for commercial purposed (my company is in my github name, but this isn't a commercial endeavor).
-Particularly interesting to me in this is that I like to understand a bit about time-resolved data, and the flat display of other dashboards.
+Particularly interesting to me in this is that I like to understand a bit about time-resolved data, and the flat display of other dashboards doesn't really communicate that.

 # TODOS
 I can think of a few features that should be added.